- There are different types of vegetarian diets.

 Zinc is important for growth and your immune system.
 Zinc is found in whole grains (refined grains such as bread or pasta made from white flour or white rice are not sources of zinc), fortified breakfast cereals, dairy products, soy foods, nuts, seeds, and legumes.

 Iron is important for your blood and is found in beans, seeds, soybeans, tofu, fortified breakfast cereals, dark green leafy vegetables such as spinach, and dried fruit such as apricots, figs, or prunes.
-Since plant–based iron is not absorbed as well as iron found in meat, adding vitamin C can help your body to absorb iron better.
-When you are eating plant-based iron foods, try to maximize the amount of iron you can absorb by including foods rich in vitamin C (such as citrus fruits and certain vegetables such as tomatoes).
+Plant–based iron is not absorbed as well as iron found in meat, but adding vitamin C can help your body to absorb iron better.
+When you are eating plant-based iron foods, include foods rich in vitamin C such as citrus fruits and certain vegetables such as tomatoes.

 Vitamin D is needed to absorb the calcium you eat and is necessary for strong bones.
 You can get vitamin D from foods, such as fortified dairy or soy milk products, fortified orange juice, egg yolks; or your body can make Vitamin D from the sun.
 If you live in a place that gets very little sunshine, especially during the winter months, it’s harder to get enough vitamin D from sunshine alone.
 To figure out if you’re getting enough Vitamin D from the sun, look at a map of the United States and imagine a line running between San Francisco and Philadelphia.
 If you live north of this line, it’s necessary for you (during the winter) to get your daily intake of vitamin D through food or supplements.
 When you are able to make vitamin D from the sun, you only need about 15 minutes of sun exposure to meet your needs for the day – after that, lather up with sunblock!